square/square-connect-go-sdk/swagger/docs/OrdersApi.md

 > PayOrderResponse PayOrder(ctx, body, orderId)
 PayOrder

-Pay for an [order](#type-order) using one or more approved [payments](#type-payment), or settle an order with a total of `0`.
+Pay for an [order](entity:Order) using one or more approved [payments](entity:Payment) or settle an order with a total of `0`.
 The total of the `payment_ids` listed in the request must be equal to the order total.
 Orders with a total amount of `0` can be marked as paid by specifying an empty array of `payment_ids` in the request.
-To be used with PayOrder, a payment must:  - Reference the order by specifying the `order_id` when [creating the payment](#endpoint-payments-createpayment).
-Any approved payments that reference the same `order_id` not specified in the `payment_ids` will be canceled. - Be approved with [delayed capture](https://developer.squareup.com/docs/payments-api/take-payments#delayed-capture).
-Using a delayed capture payment with PayOrder will complete the approved payment.
+To be used with `PayOrder`, a payment must:  - Reference the order by specifying the `order_id` when [creating the payment](api-endpoint:Payments-CreatePayment).
+Any approved payments that reference the same `order_id` not specified in the `payment_ids` is canceled. - Be approved with [delayed capture](https://developer.squareup.com/docs/payments-api/take-payments#delayed-capture).
+Using a delayed capture payment with `PayOrder` completes the approved payment.

 ### Required Parameters